micado-scale/docs/user_documentation/rst/deployment.rst

 Edit the ``hosts`` file to set ansible variables for MiCADO master machine.
 Update the following parameters:

 * **ansible_host**: specifies the publicly reachable ip address of MiCADO master.
-Set the public or floating ip of the master regardless the deployment method is remote or local.
+Set the public or floating ``IP`` of the master regardless the deployment method is remote or local.
 The ip specified here is used by the Dashboard for webpage redirection as well
 * **ansible_connection**: specifies how the target host can be reached.
 Use "ssh" for remote or "local" for local installation.
 In case of remote installation, make sure you can authenticate yourself against MiCADO master.
 We recommend to deploy your public ssh key on MiCADO master before starting the deployment
 * **ansible_user**: specifies the name of your sudoer account, defaults to "ubuntu"
 * **ansible_become**: specifies if account change is needed to become root, defaults to "True"